gvwilson/sensibleadventures/maddy-roo/old.md

 Dockety's arm pulled right off its body.
 "Go!"
 Maddy yelled,
 ducking as the service bot tried clumsily to grab her.
-She snatched Dockety's arm off the floor and bounded toward the door.
+She snatched Dockety's arm off the floor and raced for the door.

 "Incorrect!"
 Patient crackled angrily behind them as they escaped.
-"Incorrect!
-All units must---"
+"Incorrect!"

-The door closed on Patient's words, leaving them back in the corridor with only the failing light from Dockety's chest to guide them.
+And then the door closed and they were back in the corridor with only the failing light from Dockety's chest to guide them.

-The light dimmed and dimmed again until it was no brighter than a glimmer of moonlight on a quiet pond.
+And then Dockety's light dimmed and dimmed again until it was no brighter than a glimmer of moonlight reflected off a quiet pond.
 Maddy grabbed Sindy's arm.
 "Stop,"
 she panted.
 "The hole, remember?"

 She felt rather than saw her sister nod.

-"Why's your light going out?"
+"Why'd your light go out?"
-Sindy asked the bot plaintively.
+she asked the bot plaintively.

 "This one did not have an opportunity to recharge," Dockety replied.